markthomas93/2013-Sep-HR-ML-sprint/README.md

   * Run multiple models and look at the data
     * Understand what [AUC](http://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve) means
     * Compare the AUCs from different models to see what works better with the data
-  * Choose a model to evaluate your data with
+  * Choose a model to evaluate your data
 * Once you have chosen a model, evaluate how well the model works on your validation data
   * Become familiar with the Evaluate Tab
   * In the Data section, choose validation.
 This will run your model on the validation data